gumaerc-testorg/17.40-fall-2017/content/pages/readings.md

 ### _Obama-era (2009–17) national security strategy ideas, debates:_

-Sanger, David E., and Peter Baker. "[New U.S. Strategy Focuses on Managing Threats](http://www.nytimes.com/2010/05/28/world/28strategy.html)," _New York Times,_ May 27, 2010_._
+Sanger, David E., and Peter Baker. "[New U.S. Strategy Focuses on Managing Threats](http://www.nytimes.com/2010/05/28/world/28strategy.html)," _New York Times,_ May 27, 2010.

-_The Obama administration national security strategy dropped the·George W. Bush administration's unilateralist approach in favor of pursuing common action, and it downgraded the Bush emphasis on preventive war.
+_The Obama administration national security strategy dropped the George W. Bush administration's unilateralist approach in favor of pursuing common action, and it downgraded the Bush emphasis on preventive war.
 It focused on preventing terror, limiting the spread of weapons of mass destruction (WMD), and halting climate change._

 ### _Trump-era (2017–) national security strategy ideas, debates_